Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-This method attempts to cut down the state space of concurrent asynchronous systems \cite{godefroid1990using}.
-In asynchronous processes, interleaving model of executions must consider all possible orders of events for the sake of preventing the omission of important ones.
-Some of these ordering result in the same state, as what is shown in figure ~\ref{fig:screenshot039}.
-To avoid of this, partial order reduction avoids of analyzing all sequences and consider only an incomplete set of events.
-Its methodology is not distinguishing between traces that only differ by their orders.
-For example, in figure ~\ref{fig:screenshot039} to reach $s'$ from $s$, it does not matter $\alpha$ is run first or $\beta$.
-The set of events includes only representatives of enable transition.
-Some approaches of partial order reduction introduced in stubborn sets \cite{valmari1989stubborn}, ample sets \cite{alur1997partial}, persistent sets \cite{flanagan2005dynamic}, unfolding methods \cite{mcmillan1993approach}, and sleep sets \cite{clarke2008birth}.
+\paragraph{Partial order reduction} This method attempts to cut down the state space of concurrent asynchronous systems \cite{godefroid1990using}.
+In asynchronous processes, interleaving models of executions must consider all possible orders of events for the sake of preventing the omission of important ones.
+Some of these ordering results in the same state, as shown in Figure~\ref{fig:screenshot039}.
+To avoid this, partial order reduction avoids analyzing all sequences and considers only an incomplete set of events.
+Its methodology does not distinguish between traces that only differ by their orders.
+For example, in Figure~\ref{fig:screenshot039} to reach $s^\prime$ from $s$, it does not matter if $\alpha$ is run first or $\beta$.
+The set of events includes only representatives of enabled transition.
+Some approaches of partial order reduction is introduced in stubborn sets \cite{valmari1989stubborn}, ample sets \cite{alur1997partial}, persistent sets \cite{flanagan2005dynamic}, unfolding methods \cite{mcmillan1993approach}, and sleep sets \cite{clarke2008birth}.

-Normally, the reduced model of partial order reduction is explicit and produced by utilizing methods based on modified depth-first search \cite{valmari1990stubborn} or breath-first search.
-It can be combined with other methods such as on-the-fly model checking \cite{peled1994combining} or symbolic model checking \cite{alur1997partial}.
+Normally, the reduced model of partial order reduction is explicit and is produced by utilizing methods based on modified depth-first search \cite{valmari1990stubborn} or breadth-first search.
+It can be combined with other methods such as the on-the-fly model-checking \cite{peled1994combining} or symbolic model-checking \cite{alur1997partial}.
 This method reduces the memory usage and time requirements.
-One of the key factors which effects on the efficiency of this methods is the number of enable transitions, which may change a predicate in the verified property \cite{robinson2001handbook}.
-In complex systems, the number of these transitions increase and few reduction can be constructed. \\
+One of the key factors affecting the efficiency of these methods is the number of enabled transitions, which may change a predicate in the verified property \cite{robinson2001handbook}.
+In complex systems, the number of these transitions increase, and fewer reductions can be constructed.